Skip to main content

 The Real Reason Small HVAC Companies Struggle With Profit — It's Not Revenue

 Revenue can look fine while profit stays thin.
-The real issue is usually labour—where it went, how it was coded, and whether you see cost per job.
+The real issue is usually labor—where it went, how it was coded, and whether you see cost per job.

 XLinkedIn

 Small HVAC companies often have enough revenue but still struggle with profit.
-The usual suspect isn't price—it's not seeing where labour dollars go.
-Until you see labour cost per job, you're managing in the dark.
+The usual suspect isn't price—it's not seeing where labor dollars go.
+Until you see labor cost per job, you're managing in the dark.

 Revenue Isn't the Only Variable